-There are no statistics that single out how many beneficiaries of international protection that have obtained citizenship in 2016.
-Worth noting is however that the majority of persons that handed in an application for citizenship in 2016 had an origin in Somalia, Syria, stateless, Iraq and Afghanistan.
-The Swedish Migration Agency received 63,960 applications for citizenship and issued decisions in 56,798 cases, out of which 47,308 granted citizenship.
-Main nationalities granted citizenship include Somalia (7,988), Syria (4,098), stateless (3,624), Iraq (2,939), Thailand (2,180) and Afghanistan (2,103).
+There are no statistics that single out how many beneficiaries of international protection that have obtained citizenship in 2017.
+Worth noting is however that the majority of persons that were granted citizenship in 2017 had their origin in Syria (8,031) Somalia (6,948), were stateless (6,012), Iraq (2,690) Afghanistan (2,169), Eritrea (1,301) and Iran (1,550).
+The Migration Agency received 74,778 applications for citizenship and issued decisions in 66,361 cases, out of which 55,420 were granted citizenship.

-The average amount of days from application to decision at first instance was 176 days in 2016.
+The average number of days from application to decision at first instance was 496 days in 2017.

-4. Cessation and review of protection status
+5. Cessation and review of protection status

-Indicators: Cessation 1.
-Is a personal interview of the beneficiary in most cases conducted in practice in the cessation procedure?
-2. Does the law provide for an appeal against the first instance decision in the cessation procedure?
-3. Do beneficiaries have access to free legal assistance at first instance in practice?
+Indicators: Cessation 1 Is a personal interview of the beneficiary in most cases conducted in practice in the cessation procedure?
+2 2.
+Does the law provide for an appeal against the first instance decision in the cessation procedure? ☐ Yes ☐ No 3 .
+Do beneficiaries have access to free legal assistance at first instance in practice?
+Yes With difficulty No

 Swedish legislation on cessation and revocation of status of international protection has changed since implementation of relevant recast EU Directives.
 Relevant legislation can be found in Chapter 4 of the Aliens Act.
-There is no up-to-date English translation of the Aliens Act, but it should be noted that Sweden adheres to relevant EU legisliation and national law.
+There is no up-to-date English translation of the Aliens Act, but it should be noted that Sweden adheres to relevant EU legislation and national law.

-According to Chapter 4, paragraph 5, a person ceases to be a refugee when he or she: (1) has of his or her own free will used the protection of the country of which he or she is a citizen; (2) voluntarily applies for and regains citizenship of said country; (3) applies for and gets citizenship in another country; (4) returns and resides yet again in the country where he or she used to reside.
+According to Chapter 4, Section 5, a person ceases to be a refugee when he or she: (1) has of his or her own free will used the protection of the country of which he or she is a citizen; (2) voluntarily applies for and regains citizenship of said country; (3) applies for and gets citizenship in another country; (4) returns and resides yet again in the country where he or she used to reside.
 The person also ceases to be a refugee (5) when the circumstances in connection with which he or she has been recognised as a refugee have ceased to exist, or have changed to such a degree that protection is no longer required.

-Chapter 4, paragraph 5a provides that the status of subsidiary protection status when when the circumstances in connection with which the person has been recognised as a beneficiary have ceased to exist, or have changed to such a degree that protection is no longer required.
+Chapter 4, Section 5a provides that the status of subsidiary protection status when when the circumstances in connection with which the person has been recognised as a beneficiary have ceased to exist, or have changed to such a degree that protection is no longer required.

-In both status cases, the legislation lists cases when the status not shold be considered as ceased.
-These are connected to circumstances in the past that has led to the granting of protection status, which now leads to the inability to expect of the person to accept to move back.
+In both status cases, the legislation lists cases when the status should not be considered as ceased.
+These are connected to circumstances in the past that have led to the granting of protection status, which now leads to the inability to expect of the person to accept to move back.

 There is no systematic review taking place in Sweden and there are not many decisons per year taken, to the authors' knowledge.
 Known cases are often inititated when it comes to the authorities attention that, for example, a person has applied for and used the country of origin passport.
-In case law, the fact that the burden of proof lies with the Swedish authorities is pointed out.
-154
+In case law, the fact that the burden of proof lies with the Swedish authorities is pointed out.185